wrist mechanics online course featured image

 Grab a pitching wedge, place your feet close together, and lean a little on your left side.

 Take a few swings where you keep your lead wrist flexed and make a pendulum swing or putting type stroke.
-This motion is the same you will want to feel on the iron shots as you get towards approach.
+This motion is the same you will want to feel on the iron shots as you get towards the approach.
 If your lead wrist moves toward extension instead of flexion, you’ll hit a thin shot or top the ball.

 Impact Bag Drill